yugabyte/platform-go-client/v2/docs/YSQLSpec.md

 `func (o *YSQLSpec) HasPassword() bool`

 HasPassword returns a boolean if a field has been set.

+### GetEnableConnectionPooling

+`func (o *YSQLSpec) GetEnableConnectionPooling() bool`

+GetEnableConnectionPooling returns the EnableConnectionPooling field if non-nil, zero value otherwise.

+### GetEnableConnectionPoolingOk

+`func (o *YSQLSpec) GetEnableConnectionPoolingOk() (*bool, bool)`

+GetEnableConnectionPoolingOk returns a tuple with the EnableConnectionPooling field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableConnectionPooling

+`func (o *YSQLSpec) SetEnableConnectionPooling(v bool)`

+SetEnableConnectionPooling sets EnableConnectionPooling field to given value.

+### HasEnableConnectionPooling

+`func (o *YSQLSpec) HasEnableConnectionPooling() bool`

+HasEnableConnectionPooling returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)